 Developing an Agile company culture can be a major obstacle to successfully implementing an Agile development approach; however, it doesn’t have to be that difficult.

-Agile works best in companies that are in the business of developing products or where software product development is somehow very directly related to their primary business.
+- In companies that are in the business of developing products or

-- In other companies where the relationship is more indirect, it can be much more difficult to implement an Agile development approach because it may not be as well-aligned with the company’s primary business objectives.
+In other companies where the relationship is more indirect, it can be much more difficult to implement an Agile development approach.
+In those companies, an Agile development approach may not be as well-aligned with the company’s primary business objectives.
+Check out this article for more on that:

 What Are the Most Important Factors?